Skip Navigation

 Warriors on Watch

-In an effort to increase the safety and well-being of people on the Indiana Tech campus, everyone is encouraged to contact security or the police in any matter where the health or safety of someone is in question.
-If a student implicates themself in a university violation as a result of making such a report, the student shall be exempt from disciplinary sanctions provided the following stipulations are met:
+To increase the safety and well-being of people on the Indiana Tech campus, everyone is encouraged to contact security or the police in any matter when the immediate health or safety of someone is in question.
+If a student implicates themself in a university conduct violation as a result of making such a report, the student shall be exempt from disciplinary sanctions provided the following stipulations are met:

-• The person reporting must provide the full name of the victim and perpetrators if known.
+• Provide full name and contact information of the victim and perpetrators if known.

-• The person reporting must remain with the victim until security or emergency personnel respond unless it jeopardizes their own safety.
+• Remain with the victim until security or emergency personnel respond unless it jeopardizes your own safety.

-• The person reporting must cooperate with the instructions of security, staff, or emergency personnel both on the scene and during any forthcoming investigation.
+• Cooperate with the instructions of security, staff, or emergency personnel both on the scene and during any forthcoming investigation.

 • The person reporting is not directly responsible for causing physical harm to the victim except in cases of self-defense.

-In addition, the victim will be exempt from punitive sanctions under university conduct policy such as monetary fines, probationary status, dismissal, or similar.
-However, the victim may be required to comply with an educational component or counseling if found to have violated university policy.
+The victim will also be exempt from punitive sanctions under university conduct policy such as monetary fines, probationary status, dismissal, or similar.
+Anyone afforded protection under this policy may be assigned required educational components and subsequent applications of the Warriors on Watch policy will be reviewed and is not guaranteed.